 Sometimes you may be referred for a wrist arthroscopy to investigate and repair causes of wrist pain or conditions affecting wrist mobility.
 Also known as cartilage repair, arthroscopy is a type of keyhole surgery that involves making very small incisions around the wrist.
 A small, thin tube with a camera, known as an arthroscope, is used to examine the inside of your wrist to identify what might be causing your pain and repair or remove affected cartilage.

 Expert advice to help you manage your recovery

-To support a speedy recovery, you’ll have the opportunity to ask your Consultant any questions you may have around the procedure, including any concerns or worries you may have.
-The physiotherapy team will also work with you on a programme that is tailored to your needs, so you can focus on a safe and efficient recovery, ensuring you are well-informed with enough time to heal properly.
+To support a speedy recovery, you’ll have the opportunity to ask your Consultant any questions you may have around the procedure, including any concerns or worries.
+The Physiotherapy team will also work with you on a programme that is tailored to your needs, so you can focus on a safe and efficient recovery, ensuring you are well-informed with enough time to heal properly.

 Prices & payment

 Our enquiries team are happy to provide a price upon request.